-Q. How can I tell which zone my property is in?
+Q. How Do I FIND OUT What my property is ZONED?

-Most residential properties in Virginia Higland are zoned either R-4 (single family home) or RG-2 (low density multifamily).
-You can find out exactly which zone your property is in by going here.
-Large PDF maps can be found here (Norther Half) and here (Southern Half).
+A majority of properties in Virginia-Highland are zoned either R-4 (single family home) or RG-2 (low density multifamily).
+You can find out exactly how your property is zoned by visiting the site found here.
+Large PDF maps can be found here (northern Half) and here (southern Half).

-Q. Where can I find the rules for each zone?
+Q. Where can I find the rules for each zoning designation?

-The rules for each zone can be found on in the city’s ordinance code.
+The rules for each zoning type can be found on in the city’s ordinance code.
 Specifically Part III, Section 16.
-From here you can look up the specific rules governing your property by its zone.
+From here you can look up the specific rules governing your property by how it is zoned.
 This is where you will find things like minimum yard specifications (setbacks etc.), maximum heights, parking spot requirements, floor area ratios and lot coverage maximums.

 Q. How can I learn more about the process before getting started on my own project?

 Please come to a meeting of the VHCA Planning Meeting or VHCA Board Meeting!
-Here you can see other applicants go through the process and have a chance to ask questions.
+At these meetings you can hear discussion as other applicants go through the process and ask questions.
 Meeting dates and locations are on the VHCA calendar (look to the right of this page), usually the first week of the month.

 Q. Once I turn in a permit application what are the next steps?

 - Site Visit.
-The VHCA schedules a time to visit the applicant site.
+The VHCA planning committee schedules a time to visit the applicant site.